Conduct comprehensive policy and process auditing to monitor for adherence to law and policy.

 Experienced with independently managing projects to conclusion.

-Advanced degree in health law or policy.
+Advanced degree in public health policy

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.